- The Content

 What is it?

-instascrape is a lightweight Python package that provides expressive and flexible tools for scraping Instagram data.
+instascrape is a lightweight Python package that provides an expressive and flexible API for scraping Instagram data.
 It is geared towards being a high-level building block on the data scientist's toolchain and can be seamlessly integrated and extended with industry standard tools for web scraping, data science, and analysis.